Facts and figures

 To work as self-employed, a trade licence must be obtained from the local employment office before commencing and receiving payment for work.
 There are many agencies in Prague who will arrange the required paperwork for a reasonable fee.

 Once issued, ID cards must be carried at all times and presented upon request by state officials.

 Driving in the country is in on the right and there is a zero tolerance policy towards drink-driving.
 Unfortunately, the Czech Republic has one of the highest death rates in Europe on its roads, with a figure 2-3 times higher than in the UK.
 Drivers can also expect to be stopped at random police checks in towns and villages and must produce their ID (or passport), driving licence and all documentation for the vehicle.
 All vehicles must carry a government-approved first-aid kit or face an on the spot fine.

 Healthcare is relatively cheap and wide-ranging.
 As a result, the country annually receives thousands of ‘health tourists’ who take advantage of the high-quality care at a low price.

 Although private health plans are available, the majority of Czechs and expats opt for public health insurance through monthly payments to a public health insurance company.
 Full cover for care within the Czech health system, including dental procedures and prescriptions, averages 3,000 CZK ($120) per month and payment is deducted from gross salary if employed or paid direct if self-employed.

 Czech Translation Services From Kwintessential

 Working in or planning to move to the Czech Republic?
 Kwintessential can help with any language translation needs you have.
-We have fluent translators for Czech, German and Russian depending on which area you’re visiting.
+We have fluent certified translators for Czech, German and Russian depending on which area you’re visiting.
 Get in touch for more information and a no-obligation quote.